-Wakes up a single thread that is waiting on this object's monitor.
+The notify() method wakes up a single thread that is waiting on this object's monitor.
 If any threads are waiting on this object, one of them is chosen to be awakened.
 The choice is arbitrary and occurs at the discretion of the implementation.
-Syntax:

 3) notifyAll() method

 Wakes up all threads that are waiting on this object's monitor.

 The point to point explanation of the above diagram is as follows:

 Why wait(), notify() and notifyAll() methods are defined in Object class not Thread class?